-The recommendations in this section aim to increase the adaptive capacity of Vermont’s natural and working lands and waters, as well as enhance the resilience o our natural and human systems a changing climate, through science-based, technical and traditional knowledge.
+The recommendations in this section aim to increase the adaptive capacity of Vermont’s natural and working lands and waters, as well as enhance the resilience of our natural and human systems to a changing climate, through science-based, technical and traditional knowledge.
 The increased incidence of drought, extreme precipitation events, and changes in temperature patterns associated with climate change in Vermont have already begun to negatively impact our natural and human communities and systems.
 At the same time, features of Vermont’s natural and working landscapes have absorbed and reduced climate risks, such as the impacts of extreme precipitation and associated floods.
-Broadly, the strategies that the State of Vermont must take to secure the health, resilience, and benefits of climate adaptation in natural and working lands include critical investments in the upfront costs of proactive implementation of adaptation practices, implementation of land use policies that support both appropriate, resilient development and natural resource conservation and protection, research and training to support land managers in making climate-informed plans and decisions, active integration of traditional ecological knowledge with science-based knowledge, innovative funding mechanisms to enable adaptation and resilience, greater support for floodplain and riparian restoration efforts, and protection of biodiversity.
+Broadly, the strategies that the State of Vermont must take to secure the health, resilience, and benefits of climate adaptation in natural and working lands include critical investments in the upfront costs of proactive implementation of adaptation practices, implementation of land use policies that support both appropriate, resilient development and natural resource conservation and protection, research and training to support land managers in making climate-informed plans and decisions, active integration of traditional ecological knowledge with science-based knowledge, innovative funding mechanisms to enable adaptation and resilience, greater support for floodplain and riparian restoration efforts, and enhanced protections of biodiversity.

 Draft: Pathway: Adaptation: Sustain, restore, and enhance the health and function of Vermont's lands and water to help both natural and human communities adapt to climate change

-This pathway includes strategies and actions that apply science-based, technical and ecological knowledge (TEK) to the management of natural and working land that supports its capacity to absorb and recover from the impacts of climate change.
-In Vermont, climate change has already begun to negatively impact farms, forests, ands and waters through more frequent droughts, heavier rainfall events, and changes in temperature patterns.
+This pathway includes strategies and actions that apply science-based, technical and traditional ecological knowledge (TEK) to the management of natural and working land that supports its capacity to absorb and recover from the impacts of climate change.
+In Vermont, climate change has already begun to negatively impact farms, forests, lands and waters through more frequent droughts, heavier rainfall events, and changes in temperature patterns.
 At the same time, features of Vermont’s lands and waters have absorbed and reduced climate-risks, such as the impacts of extreme precipitation and associated floods.

 Key Strategies & actions:

 Increase technical assistance, capacity, education, and resources to support private and municipal farm and forestland owners, planners and managers for climate change adaptation.
-Farms and forests are already experiencing the impacts of increasingly extreme weather associated with a changing climate, and though the majority of Vermont farmers understand their vulnerability to extreme weather associated with climate change, they report a lack of financial capacity and technical skills to adequately address climate-related risks and invest in adaptation.
+Farms and forests are already experiencing the impacts of shifting seasons, altered weather patterns, and increasingly extreme weather associated with a changing climate, and though the majority of Vermont farmers understand their vulnerability to extreme weather associated with climate change, they report a lack of financial capacity and technical skills to adequately address climate-related risks and invest in adaptation.
 Outreach, education, and technical assistance will enable Vermont’s land managers to better anticipate, prepare for, respond to, and recover from the impacts of climate change.
-Farmers and foresters already seek out this kind of advice from UVM Extension, institutions of higher education, and technical , but climate programming is soft-funded and dependent on competition with national grant opportunities.
+Farmers and foresters already seek out this kind of advice from UVM Extension, other Vermont institutions of higher education, and other technical service providers, but climate programming is often soft-funded and dependent on competition with national grant opportunities.
 To meet the needs of Vermont’s land managers in adapting to the impacts of climate change, dedicated funding to provide consistent expertise, education and assistance is essential.

-Enhance and support funding for technical assistance to farmers (e.g. fully fund UVM Extension to support climate adaptation training for agriculture), landowners (e.g. fund climate adaptation training through FPR’s Forests & Climate program), and municipalities (e.g. fully implement Act 171)
+Enhance and support funding for technical assistance to farmers (e.g. fully fund UVM Extension to support climate adaptation training for agriculture and support other institutions of higher education in this endeavor), landowners (e.g. fund climate adaptation training through FPR’s Forests & Climate program), and municipalities (e.g. fully implement Act 171)

-Increase funding to Regional Planning Commissions (RPCs) to hire and support natural resource staff
+Increase funding to Regional Planning Commissions (RPCs) to hire and support natural resource staff, potentially through Natural Resource Conservation districts.

 Develop & fund climate adaptation planning and training for all farmers and foresters.